Melaka Fray: Creation and design

 Melaka Fray was created by Joss Whedon (pictured in 2015) and Karl Moline (pictured in 2012).

-Melaka Fray was developed by Buffy the Vampire Slayer television show's creator Joss Whedon and artist Karl Moline.
+Melaka Fray was developed by creator of the Buffy the Vampire Slayer television show Joss Whedon and artist Karl Moline.
 Prior to Fray, Dark Horse Comics had published Buffy the Vampire Slayer comics without any involvement from Whedon or the show's other writers.
 As Whedon was developing Buffys spinoff series Angel, he offered to write a tie-in comic for Dark Horse Comics; editor Scott Allie worked with him on ideas.
 Whedon considered writing about a different Slayer—Faith—but he did not want to interfere with her potential storylines on Angel, opting instead for a new character.
 He established Melaka as hailing from the future to keep her distinct from Buffy and related projects.

 Whedon had a single demand for Dark Horse Comics—that there would be "no cheesecake, no giant silicone hooters, [and] no standing with her butt out in that bizarrely uncomfortable soft-core pose" with Melaka's character design.
 While promoting Fray in 2001, he discussed giving up 1990s comics, feeling that superhero comics oversexualized their female characters and were made to indulge power fantasies.
 Whedon worked closely with Moline for Melaka's appearance, wanting her to be a "real girl, with real posture, a slight figure", and a "distinctive face".
 According to Moline, Whedon pictured her as "both beautiful and modestly built" and as "more of an athlete than a supermodel, as most comic heroines tend to be".
 In early concept art, Moline modeled Melaka after Natalie Portman's appearance in the film Léon: The Professional (1994).
 Throughout Fray, Melaka is drawn wearing boots and baggy pants, as opposed to the dresses and heels worn by Buffy, being characterized as preferring function over style.

 Moline drew Melaka for the entirety of her limited series and for her subsequent appearances in Tales of the Slayers and Buffy the Vampire Slayer Season Eight.
 Writer Ryan P. Donovan felt that for Season Eight, Moline adopted a similar style as Georges Jeanty—the principal artist of the series—for the "character designs and action sequences".
 Whedon and Allie had planned for Melaka's return in Season Eight during early stages of development, working on her story arc prior to the sale of the comic's first issue.
 Melaka was drawn by Jeanty for Buffy the Vampire Slayer Season Twelve, and Moline included her on his variant cover for the first issue.
 Christos Gage, one of the main writers for Season Twelve, has said that Whedon wanted a happy ending for Melaka; Gage believed that Whedon "wanted to present a future that was hopeful", especially "as our world gets more dystopian".
 According to Allie, Dark Horse Comics would use Melaka only if Whedon wrote her.
 In separate interviews, Whedon and Allie have said that there were no plans for an ongoing comic book, film, or television series about Melaka.